Archive of European Integration

 Provides free access, in the 24 official EU languages, to: the Official Journal of the European Union; EU law (EU treaties, directives, regulations, decisions, consolidated legislation, etc.); preparatory acts (legislative proposals, reports, green and white papers, etc.); EU case-law (judgements, orders, etc.); international agreements; European Free Trade Association documents; and other public documents.
 This source also allows one to remain abreast of legislative procedures.
 This sources is updated daily and contains more than 3 million items with some texts dating back to 1951.

-This website includes the Commission's Work Programme; sections covering the work of each Directorate-General (department); the Comitology Register (information about the work of committees involved in the implementation of EU legislation); and a register of internal documents.
+This website includes the Commission's Work Programme; sections covering the work of each Directorate-General (department); and the Comitology Register (information about the work of committees involved in the implementation of EU legislation)..

 European Commission Press Release Database